tiepdotme/reangdeba.xyz/_posts/2019-10-8-delhidoon.markdown

 ### New Delhi to Uttarakhand
 ---
-I decided the same day that we'll be going traveling to Dehradun.
+I decided on the same day that we'll be traveling to Dehradun.
 I don't know what I did but I managed to convince them somehow and hence began the first ever overnight bus journey.
 They were surprised by my ethusiasm (*IITK folks read: **enthu**, it's not legal for you all to read otherwise*).
 <div class="cards">
     <img src="https://lh3.googleusercontent.com/yZFlZSPQ9-u4IiijqjdqEaVz4wHAsIOIipl2vxkFQRRKjsgCUq0bF1uFOrDpUoxhOxE-Yh3YwlfN2Pq8SBRl8iKmMvh4xFy1PZeTq4xcZpbLbzhH4AQvWr4D4ZUXKKJm7_1PY4KNAw=w2400">
     <img src="https://lh3.googleusercontent.com/eOSr-9m-zyDDDoJU_Lpht4k30P4O62-wVIgvYq6Th1D2s6doeLA47X_eaNs6POYGUf3JIurqtd1YyEoeK_dsjRaGVzaH_BLdc-GFpn8fO8yKabzeMY5t_yN4fw5WtL0NgZioBq4XCw=w2400">
 </div>

 I spotted a few rabbits in Muzaffarnagar on the way to Dehradun.
 It was really supercool to see them early in the morning.
-The coffee on the way was tasty to be honest but they it was not cheap.
+The coffee on the way tasted great but it was not cheap.
-Also, they asked us to take our shoes off in the bus, so we took them off and kept with us in the upper berth.
-Yay!

 ### Uttarakhand
 ---
-While at Uttarakhand, I went to visit a Tibetan Monastery that had great food among other things.
-I also met my friends here like after a very long time.
-They were kind enough to put me up.
+While at Uttarakhand, I went to visit a Tibetan Monastery that had great food, among other things.
+I also met my friends here, after a very long time.
+They were kind enough to let me stay at their place.
 Trip to Pacific Mall was great too.
 Oh, the butter naans in Uttarakhand are way better than the ones in UP.
-Sadly, I did not walk the streets here, since my friends were unwilling and I did not know much of the place and as far as I remember, it was sunny as well.
+Sadly, I did not walk the streets here since my friends were unwilling, and I did not know much about the place, and as far as I remember, it was a sunny day.
 <div class="cards">
     <img src="https://lh3.googleusercontent.com/n_g1NLsJ6PeUshuYzTnYUJWruW6VWTxMcJB8R8R-3wtUejX51XOzfHnKXLJqMGAXWl4TAbvG0VUvQFLNNOjSvxro8x7P5GJPDy-XQJVIhynvNrQmDbmKkdtG7O4a2dnHwN42anzagQ=w2400">
     <img src="https://lh3.googleusercontent.com/mOBEQGQEM-ebavTbqgyFX6p94P3Ic_Edl5HDS7pXlyOmvvYnulgasIyKcL43KLZVHRVtDWLlS5TbqZaHPa8ZPB5hDv9iukBvrxS6Zlx2Ymwwoshcov6MyXBUQfeS6Wb_LQ-4wUqxSA=w2400">

 </div>
 The next day we went to Mussoorie.
 The weather there was really lovely.
 I spotted a few JCBs along the way (*memes, people*).
-To be honest, I probably could stay there for like months without ever getting bored if it was not for the internet connection.
+To be honest, I probably could stay there for months without ever getting bored if it was not for the internet connection.
 They made me dress up in this beautiful dress.
 Wall climbing always seemed easy to me, but when I tried it myself that day it was a disaster.
 But, it was fun.